stanman71/Python_Basics/README.md

-This is a summery of python basics.
+This is a summery of python basics and examples.